 It was moved in 2013 and is now outside the National Football Museum in Manchester.

-This silver statue of former England captain David Beckham in just his underpants was put on show in New York, USA, as part of an advertising campaign.
+So as part of an advertising campaign, a silver statue of the former England football captain in his underpants was put on show in New York

 It was supposed to be a clever joke but in the end most people were laughing at it rather than laughing with it.

-He won the Champions League with Real Madrid and he won the World Cup 1998 and Euro 2000 with France.
-He won the World Player of the Year Award 3 times.
+This time, it's Zinedine Zidane - a true legend who won the Champions League with Real Madrid, the World Cup in 1998 and Euro 2000 with France.

-The former France captain was sent off in the World Cup Final in 2006 against Italy.
+But this statue shows the former France captain during one of his worst moments - when he was sent off in the World Cup Final in 2006 against Italy.